top of page

 The Architectural Design Process:

-Bringing the Couch Residence to Life in Hiawassee, GA
+Bringing Rivendell to Life in Hiawassee, GA

 Step 1: Project Kickoff and Site Analysis